penicillin V, Veetids (Pen-Vee-K is no longer available in the U.S.)

 GENERIC NAME: penicillin V

-BRAND NAME: Veetids (Pen-Vee-K is no longer available in the U.S.)
+DISCONTINUED BRAND: Pen-Vee-K is no longer available in the U.S.

 Today, many derivatives of penicillin have been developed which inhibit more types of bacteria than the original, life-saving drug.
 Penicillin stops bacteria from multiplying by preventing bacteria from forming the walls that surround them.
 The walls are necessary to protect bacteria from their environment and to keep the contents of the bacterial cell together.
 Bacteria cannot survive without a cell wall.
 Penicillin is most effective when bacteria are actively multiplying and forming cell walls.
 Penicillin itself is active against Streptococci (including Streptococcus pneumoniae), Listeria, Neisseria gonorrhoeae, Clostridium, Peptococcus, and Peptostreptococcus.
 Most staphylococci now are resistant to penicillin.